mahavedalla/mahavedalla/docs/questions/bhavana/is-thought-about-past-and-future-to-be-abandoned.md

-# Is thought about past and future to be abandoned?
+Question: Is thought about past and future to be abandoned?
 Category: Bhāvana
 Sutta References: SN 42.11; AN 3.54; MN 131
 Tags: Core